hieuht2910/crypto-wallet/README.md

 Username: sa <br />
 Password:

+## Assumptions
+- User has already authenticated and authorised to access the APIs
+- User's initial wallet balance 50,000 USDT in DB record.
+- Only support Ethereum - ETHUSDT and Bitcoin - BTCUSDT pairs of crypto trading.
+- Each user has one 1 wallet to reduce the complexity

 ## Initial Data
 The application is preloaded with some initial data.  <br />
 The default user data is loaded from the file `src/main/resources/default-user.json`.